shruti-techindustan/current_location/README.md

 <b>Get Current Location</b>
 <p><ul>
-<li>Eliminate all the repeate process of requesting the runtime permission for getting the current location</li>
+<li>Eliminate all the repeat process of requesting the runtime permission for getting the current location</li>
 <li>Just extend the CurrentLocation Activity and implement the CurrentLocationView.GetCurrentLocation.
 The location get updated in getCurrentLocation(Location loc) method.</li>
 </p>